 Provided that if the parties negotiating a collective bargaining agreement fail to agree on the extent of paid or unpaid leave for the purposes of this subsection, either or both of the parties to the dispute may refer the matter to a labour officer who shall thereupon deal with it in terms of section 93.

 [Subsection inserted by section 16 of Act 17 of 2002 and proviso substituted by section 15 of Act 7 of 2005]

-(5) Subject to this Act, a registered employers organization shall be entitled-
+- (5) Subject to this Act, a registered employers organization shall be entitled- - (a) to be assisted by a labour officer or a designated agent of the appropriate employment council in its dealings with trade unions or workers committees; and

-- (a) to be assisted by a labour officer or a designated agent of the appropriate employment council in its dealings with trade unions or workers committees; and [Paragraph amended by section 15 of Act 7 of 2005] - (b) through its duly authorized representatives, to be provided by trade unions and workers committees with the names and other relevant particulars of all their members; and - (c) to make representations to a determining authority or the Labour Court; and - (d) ....
+- (b) through its duly authorized representatives, to be provided by trade unions and workers committees with the names and other relevant particulars of all their members; and - (c) to make representations to a determining authority or the Labour Court; and - (d) ...